adhuham/spicy-localhost/README.md

 # Spicy Localhost
-Spice up your localhost index page with a beautiful terminal-like UI
+Spice up your localhost index page with a beautiful terminal-like UI.
+A better alternative to localhost's default index page.

 ## Install
 Just replace 'index.php' with Apache's default 'index.html' file in the server root.
 It's dead easy!